Tolkien family: Mabel Tolkien

-Mabel Tolkien, born Suffield (1870 – 14 November 1904) was the mother of J. R. R. Tolkien.
+Mabel Tolkien (née Suffield; 1870 – 14 November 1904) was the mother of J. R. R. Tolkien.
 Her parents, John Suffield and Emily Jane Sparrow, lived in Stirling Road, Birmingham and owned a shop in the city centre.
 The Suffield family had a business in a building called Lamb House since 1812.
 From 1812 William Suffield ran a book and stationery shop there; Tolkien's great-grandfather, also John Suffield, was there from 1826 with a drapery and hosiery business.

 Her husband Arthur Tolkien's death in South Africa in 1896 left her and their two young sons without a source of income.
 At first, they lived with her parents in Birmingham, then moved to Sarehole (now in Hall Green), then a Worcestershire village, later annexed to Birmingham.

 Mabel tutored her two sons, and J. R. R. (Ronald, as he was known in the family) was a keen pupil.
 She taught him a great deal of botany, and she awakened in her son the enjoyment of the look and feel of plants.
 But his favourite lessons were those concerning languages, and his mother taught him the rudiments of Latin very early.
 She also taught him how to write, and her ornate script influenced her son's handwriting in his later life.

 Mabel Tolkien converted to Catholicism in 1900 despite vehement protests by her Baptist family who then stopped all financial assistance to her.
-She died of acute complications of diabetes in 1904 (at about 34 years of age, about as long as a person with diabetes mellitus type 1 could live with no treatment – insulin was not discovered until two decades later), when Tolkien was twelve, at Fern Cottage in Rednal, which they were then renting.
+She died of acute complications of diabetes in 1904 at about 34 years of age, after having been diagnosed with diabetes earlier that year.
+At that time, there was no treatment for Type 1 diabetes – insulin was not discovered until two decades later.
+Tolkien was twelve, and they were living at Fern Cottage in Rednal, which they were then renting.
 For the rest of his life Tolkien felt that she had become a martyr for her faith, which had a profound effect on his own Catholic beliefs.